-Around a year ago, my son commented that I had a pimple on my forehead.
-It was true, there was a blemish there that would not go away.
-You can just spot the growth in the photo, above (center of forehead, about an inch from my hairline).
-It was a flat, skin-toned growth that grew in diameter.
+A year ago, my son noticed a pimple on my forehead.
+It was true, there was a blemish that would not go away.
+You can just spot the growth in the photo (center of forehead, about an inch from my hairline).
+It was a waxy translucent bump that grew in diameter.

 Meantime, I went in for surgery or excision of the tumor, opting to see a plastic surgeon.
 The photo, below, was taken 8 hours after surgery.
 There are no stitches covering the surgical wound.
 What you are seeing is an incision that was closed with clear surgical tape.
 I was hesitant to leave my hospital room, not wanting to scare any visitors in the hallway.
-Two days later, factoring in the swelling, things looked much worse.
+Two days later, factoring in the swelling and bruising, things looked much worse.

 Maybe you are thinking "Mohs! why didn't she do Mohs micrographic surgery?"
 Mohs procedure to remove this skin tumor was not available in my area of France.
 Maybe I should have gone to Paris?
 Or New York?
 Or my childhood town of Phoenix, Arizona--the sunny desert responsible for all this?
 The doctors there must get a lot of practice!

-My doctor mentioned doing "un lambeau" (the form of the incision you see, above).
-He said he would try to proceed, little by little (removing a bit of skin, then having it tested in the lab next door).
-But when he arrived to surgery, he learned this would not be possible.
-To be on the safe side, he took out a larger sample.
-Imagine my surprise when I woke up from surgery!
+My French doctor mentioned doing a forehead flap,"un lambeau" in the form of the incision you see, below.
+He said he would proceed, little by little (removing a bit of skin, then having it tested in the lab next door).
+But when he began surgery, he learned this would not be possible.
+To be on the safe side, he cut out a larger section.
+Imagine my surprise when I woke up from surgery....

 This photo was taken ten weeks after surgery.
 The scar is a bit raised in the center.
-I continue to massage the tissue, in order to break down the build-up of collagen fibers (I learned this from the physical therapist who worked on my scar (a second doctor sent me to the therapist, after the scar seemed stuck.
+I continue to massage the scar tissue, in order to break down the build-up of collagen fibers (I learned this from the physical therapist who worked on my scar (a second doctor sent me to the therapist, after the scar seemed stuck.
 Who knew a scar could be stuck!).
 I am also using a silicon patch, or scar sheet, to help diminish the surgical scar.

 (Alas, this was not the end of my experience...
-While my forehead was healing, I found out that the "spot" on the side of my nose needed to come off.
+While my forehead was healing, I found out that the red "spot" on the side of my nose needed to come off.
 Why had I let it sit there for nearly 4 years?!
 It turned out to be another basal cell carcinoma (photo of the nose stitches, here).
 A third spot, on the tip of my nose, was biopsied a year after that, in 2013.
 Good news this time... it was only a papul, or kind of skin lesion.)

 WE ARE ATTACHED FOREVER BY THE DOUBLE CROSS - WHICH REPRESENTS OUR RELATIONSHIP TO ONE ANOTHER AS WE HOLD HANDS AND FORM THIS LETTER...
 WHICH STANDS FOR OUR HOLINESS.